yuvaldori/gigaspaces-wiki-jekyll/xap97/the-space-notifications.markdown

 }
 {% endhighlight %}

+The method compareAndSet() allows you to compare the current value of the AtomicBoolean to an expected value.
+If the current value is equal to the expected value, a new value can be set on the AtomicBoolean.
+The compareAndSet() method is atomic, so only a single thread can execute it at the same time.
+Thus, the compareAndSet() method can be used to implement a simple synchronization like lock.

+{% highlight java %}
+class MyBean {

+    @Resource(name="gigaSpace")
+    private GigaSpace gigaSpace;

+	static AtomicBoolean isPostPrimaryCalled = new AtomicBoolean(false);

+	@PostPrimary
+	public void afterChangeModeToPrimary(AfterSpaceModeChangeEvent event) {
+		if (isPostPrimaryCalled.compareAndSet(false, true)
+        {
+            initialize();
+        }
+	}

+	@PostBackup
+	public void afterChangeModeToBackup(AfterSpaceModeChangeEvent event) {
+		if (SpaceUtils.isSameSpace(gigaSpace.getSpace(), event.getSpace()))
+			isPrimary = false;
+	}

+}
+{% endhighlight %}

 # Space Mode Changed Events

 When a remote client is interested to receive events when a space instance changing its runtime mode (from primary to backup or vise versa), it should implement the `SpaceModeChangedEventListener`.
 See below how: